Andrés de Santa Cruz

 Andrés de Santa Cruz y Calahumana ([anˈdɾes ðe ˈsanta ˈkɾuθ]; 30 November 1792 – 25 September 1865) was a Bolivian general and politician who served as interim president of Peru in 1827, the interim president of Peru from 1836 to 1838 and the sixth president of Bolivia from 1829 to 1839.
 He also served as Supreme Protector of the short-lived Peru-Bolivian Confederation from 1836 to 1839, a political entity created mainly by his personal endeavors.

 Early life and education

 Santa Cruz was born on 30 November 1792, in the town of Huarina, La Paz.
-His father was José Santa Cruz y Villavicencio, a Spaniard, and his mother Juana Basilia Calahumana, an Amerindian and cacique of the town of Huarina.
+He was the son of a colonial noble family, born of Field Master José de Santa Cruz y Villavicencio, a member of the Order of Santiago, originally from Huamanga (now Ayacucho, Peru), and Juana Basilia Calahumana, heiress to the curacazgo of the town of Huarina (Bolivia), near Lake Titicaca, and of Aymara descent.
 In later years, Andrés de Santa Cruz would claim that through his mother, he descended directly from Inca rulers.
 He began his studies in his hometown at the San Francisco Convent, and continued them at the San Antonio Abad Seminary in the city of Cuzco.
 In 1809 he left the seminary and returned to La Paz.